psu13/mutable-hakyll/posts/quantum.md

 Mechanics](https://youtu.be/Ei8CFin00PY?t=37m58s) and is famously called the _superposition principle_.
 You will also see states that are written down this way called _superposition states_.
 But, this terminology is more magic sounding than it needs to be.
-This is is just a linear combination of two states, and the fact that you always get another state is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation).
+This is just a linear combination of two states, and the fact that you always get another state is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation).
 Linearity plays a big role in the eventual measurement puzzle, so store that away in our memory for